PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 .. figure:: _static/BasicsAndSampler_SimplePathway_fig.svg
    :width: 30%

-   **Composition Graph**  Representation of the graph of the simple Composition in the example above.
+   **Composition Graph.**  Representation of the graph of the simple Composition in the example above.
 Note that the Input Mechanism for the Composition is colored green (to designate it is an `INPUT` node), and its output Mechanism is colored Red (to designate it at a `OUTPUT` node).